ZachChristensen28/splunk-pihole-app-documentation/docs/getting-started/configure/configure-enrichment.md

 !!! note
     The following steps only apply if you are using your Pi-hole server as your DHCP server.
 If you are not using the Pi-hole as your DHCP server, see [Alternative Enrichment Configuration](#alternative-enrichment-configuration).

-For the built-in DHCP hostname enrichment to work, there are two scheduled searches that need to be enabled <small>(Disabled by default)</small>.
+For the built-in DHCP hostname enrichment to work, there is a scheduled search that needs to be enabled <small>(Disabled by default)</small>.

 Search Name | Description | Default Schedule
 ----------- | ----------- | ----------------
-Pihole - Create DHCP Lease Lookup | Only needs to be run once.
-This will create the initial lookup for DHCP leases.
-Defaults to the last 7 days. | None
 Pihole - DHCP Leases Lookup - Gen | Recurring search to keep DHCP leases up to date. | Runs Hourly
-<small>(Optional)</small> Pihole - DHCP Remove Old Leases | This search will remove leases that have not been updated for a period of time.
-The default is two weeks. | Once per day

 1. From Splunk Web, open the Pihole DNS App for Splunk.
 1. Navigate to Settings > Searches, Reports, and Alerts.
 1. Ensure the "App" context is the Pihole DNS App for Splunk by using the dropdown.
 1. Set the "Owner" to "all"
-1. For each Search wanting to be enabled click "Edit" > "Enable"
+1. Enabled by clicking "Edit" > "Enable"
+1. Click "Run"

+Clicking Run will build the lookup for the first time.
+After that, the lookup will run hourly to keep the information up to date.
+The frequency that the search runs can be updated by the following:

+1. From the same screen, click Edit > Edit Schedule.
+1. Update the schedule as needed.

 ## Alternative Enrichment Configuration